 For more information, read our detailed guide to healthcare in Portugal.

 Housing costs in Portugal

-Housing costs for expats are a huge factor in deciding whether you can afford to live in another country.
-Luckily, housing costs in Portugal are around 50% cheaper than in the states.
+Housing costs for expats are an important factor in deciding whether you can afford to live in another country.
+Luckily, housing costs in Portugal are around 40-50 percent cheaper than in the states.

-An important thing to be aware of is that the average size of apartments in Portugal is notably smaller than in North America.
-This should definitely be factored in when considering buying a property.
+Note that the average size of apartments in Portugal is notably smaller than in North America.

 Electricity and bills expenses in Portugal vs USA

-You can see our article on American Retirement in Portugal for more information
+You can read our article on American Retirement in Portugal for more information.

-Frequently asked questions about cost of living in Portugal vs USA
+Frequently Asked Questions about the Cost of Living in Portugal vs USA

 How much does it cost to live in Portugal?